wmww/gtk-layer-shell/README.md

 ![GTK Layer Shell demo screenshot](https://i.imgur.com/dIuYcBM.png)

 A library to write [GTK](https://www.gtk.org/) applications that use [Layer Shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml).
 Layer Shell is a Wayland protocol for desktop shell components, such as panels, notifications and wallpapers.
 You can use it to anchor your windows to a corner or edge of the output, or stretch them across the entire output.
 It supports all Layer Shell features including popups and popovers (GTK popups Just Work™).
-Please open issues for any bugs you come across.
+This Library is compatible with C, C++ and any language that supports GObject introspection files (Python, Vala, etc, see using the library below).

 ## Supported platforms
 This library only works on Wayland, and only on Wayland compositors that support the Layer Shell protcol.
 Layer shell __is supported__ on: